The quantum differential equation of the Hilbert scheme of points in the plane: Basic properties

 \subsection{Unitarity}

 The standard inner product on cohomology induces a certain bilinear inner product on $\cF$ with respect to which $\MM$ is symmetric.

-As will be explained below, it is more convenient for us to work with a certain Hermitian inner product --- an inner product \emph{antilinear} in the first entry.
+As will be explained below, it is more convenient for us to work with a certain Hermitian inner product --- an inner product \emph{antilinear} in the second entry.
 This means that